govi2010/invoice-app/README.md

 4) In `src/app/app.module.ts` add underneath the other import statements: `import '../styles/styles.scss';`

 # Lazy Loading
-When you lazy load a module in your router config, it will go into a separate chunk and the browser won't download the code until the user attempts to navigate to the route.
+When you lazy load a module in your router config, it will go into a separate chunk and the browser will download the code after your main application is finished loading.
+This results in faster start-up time.

 You can make a module lazy load by using the `loadChildren` syntax in your route definitions: